pillarjs/finalhandler/README.md

 By default, the environment is determined by `NODE_ENV` variable, but it can be overridden by this option.

+#### options.onerror

+Provide a function to be called with the `err` when it exists.
+Can be used for writing errors to a central location without excessive function generation.
+Called as `onerror(err, req, res)`.

 ## Examples

 ### always 404